Top UK court backs patent linked to HGS, GSK drug

-LONDON Britain's highest court upheld a patent on a gene sequence held by Human Genome Sciences Inc related to its new lupus drug Benlysta, in a victory for the notion of patents on early-stage research.
+LONDON Britain's highest court upheld a patent on Wednesday on a gene sequence held by Human Genome Sciences related to its new lupus drug Benlysta, in a defeat for rival drugmaker Eli Lilly.

-Wednesday's UK Supreme Court ruling chimes with similar support for the patent by the European Patent Office (EPO) and overturns earlier British court decisions in favour of Eli Lilly & Co, which contested the patent.
+The UK Supreme Court ruling chimes with similar support for the patent by the European Patent Office (EPO) and overturns earlier British court decisions in favor of Eli Lilly.
 HGS had appealed against the earlier UK rulings.

 "The supreme court unanimously allows the appeal ... and remits the case to the Court of Appeal to deal with the outstanding issues," judge David Hope said.

-The case centres on a protein called neutrokine-alpha, which HGS identified and filed a patent for in 1996, despite having limited idea how the discovery would be put to practical use.
+The case centers on a protein called neutrokine-alpha, which HGS identified and filed a patent for in 1996.

+Following a challenge from Eli Lilly, lower courts in London decided the uses for neutrokine-alpha proposed in the patent were not plausible at the time it was filed, since research had not at that stage been conducted to establish its real-world value.

 Benlysta, the first new treatment for lupus for 50 years, was approved by European drug regulators in July following a green light from regulators in the United States in March.

-Gareth Williams, a partner at law firm Marks & Clerk, said the judgement was also important for bringing the UK patent system into line with Europe, with the country's top judges deciding that European patent law should be followed unless there were very strong reasons to differ.

-HGS, however, may not be out of the woods entirely as the Supreme Court did not consider another objection from Eli Lilly that the HGS discovery was too obvious to warrant a patent.
-This aspect of the case will now go back to the Court of Appeal.

-Britain's BioIndustry Association, without favouring either side in the case, had made an intervention arguing against excessive hurdles for patentability and the trade body welcomed the Supreme Court ruling.
+Britain's BioIndustry Association, without favoring either side in the case, had made an intervention arguing against the idea that the hurdle for patentability should involve data from clinical trials to prove industrial applicability.

 European biotechnology companies are concerned that onerous patent restrictions could disadvantage the sector.